 Modern veterinarians can do extraordinary things to help sick and injured pets, but the costs of veterinary procedures can rival those of human medical treatments.
-When faced with expensive treatment plans, families who have pet insurance are better equipped to make decisions based on what’s best for their pet rather than how it will impact their finances.
+When faced with expensive veterinary bills, families who have insurance for their pets are better equipped to make decisions based on what’s best for their pet rather than how it will impact their finances.
 The right pet protection can literally be a lifesaver, but not all coverages are created equal.

 There are plenty of providers and coverage options available, so you can find a policy that will meet your needs at a budget-friendly rate.
 When you’re shopping for pet insurance, carefully review what a policy does and doesn’t cover.

 Cats and dogs: All pet insurance providers offer dog insurance and cat insurance.
 If you have a bird, a ferret or some other type of exotic pet that you’d like to insure, your choices are far more limited.